Pipi & Bibi's: Development and release

 Pipi & Bibi's was released on arcades worldwide by Toaplan and Nova Apparate GMBH & Co. in 1991.
 The game was showcased at the 1992 ACME trade show by Romstar and the 1992 AOU Show.
 The soundtrack was composed by Osamu Ōta, although he is not credited as such in the game.
-On 25 April 2018, an album containing music from the title, as well as Snow Bros. and its sequel was published exclusively in Japan by City Connection under their Clarice Disk label.
-A family friendly remaster of the game without the nude images, titled Spy Bros.: Pipi & Bibi's DX is set to release on Microsoft Windows and Nintendo Switch on 14 February 2023, developed by RAWRLAB Games and licensed by Tatsujin, the owner of the former Toaplan intellectual properties.
+An album containing music from the title, as well as Snow Bros. and its sequel was published exclusively in Japan by City Connection under their Clarice Disk label in April 2018.
+A family friendly remaster of the game without the nude images, titled Spy Bros.: Pipi & Bibi's DX was released for Microsoft Windows and Nintendo Switch in February 2023, developed by RAWRLAB Games and licensed by Tatsujin, the owner of the former Toaplan intellectual properties.